4 Easy Steps to Compost Chicken Manure

 We can’t use chicken poo as it is.
 Still, we need it to make the fertilizer.

-As chicken handlers already know, it isn’t hard to get chicken waste.
+It isn’t hard to get chicken waste.
 Your chickens won’t deny it from you.
 What might be a problem is collecting it.

 If you’re using a dirt patch, then collection might be challenging.
 It could work, but it might not be easy.